-Depending on the design stage of the project, the Design Review will be based on either the project's schematic drawings, design development drawings, or construction documents in PDF format (or full-size hard copy if requested).
+Depending on the design stage of the project, the Design Review will be based on either the project's schematic drawings, design development drawings, or construction documents in PDF format (or full- or half-size hard copy if requested).
 All drawings shall be titled and coordinated with each other, with appropriate scale indicated.
 Each sheet shall be numbered, dimensioned, and dated with the appropriate consulting firm logo included.
 All submittals must demonstrate compliance with all Architectural Design Requirements.
-In anticipation of the LACDA's Loan Committee meeting, the project team shall submit the following list of required drawings and documents:
+In anticipation of the LACDA's Loan Committee meeting (held approximately two (2) months before construction loan closing), the project team shall submit the following list of required drawings and documents: